AAFC-Bioinfo-AAC/metagenomics-nf/README.md

 ## 3.2 - Preparation of a map file

-When setting the rename parameters to 'yes', the rename workflow will rename the file id according to a map file that should be placed in the metadata folder.
+When setting the rename parameters to 'yes', the rename sub-workflow will rename the file id according to a map file that should be placed in the metadata folder.

 The map file is a simple tsv file build with the raw sequences names. **Note that there are no header in tsv file!**